Fairness-aware Summarization for Justified Decision-Making: Introduction

-AI systems are increasingly adopted to assist or replace humans in several highly consequential domains including recidivism assessment~\cite{barry-jester_casselman_goldstein_2015}, policing~\cite{rudin2013predictive, keymanesh2019twitter}, credit card offering~\cite{steel_web_cutting}, lending~\cite{koren_search}, and prioritizing resources for inspection~\footnote{https://chicago.github.io/food-inspections-evaluation/}.
-To maximize the utility, such models are trained to minimize the error on historical data which may be biased toward certain individuals or groups.
-Bias in the data can be due to historical bias, representation bias, or measurement bias~\cite{mehrabi2019survey, suresh2019framework, olteanu2019social}.
-Training models on biased data without fairness considerations have resulted in several cases of discrimination against certain groups of individuals~\cite{kleinberg2016inherent,osoba2017intelligence, angwin2016machine, bolukbasi2016man}.
-Discrimination in this context is defined as the unjustified distinction between individuals based on their membership in a protected group~\footnote{Protected groups that are currently recognized by law include race, gender, and color~\cite{act1964civil}.
-Find a full list of protected classes in \href{https://en.wikipedia.org/wiki/Protected_group}{https://en.wikipedia.org/wiki/Protected\_group}}\cite{tushev2020digital}.
+AI systems are increasingly adopted to assist or replace humans in several highly consequential domains including recidivism assessment~\cite{barry-jester_casselman_goldstein_2015}, policing~\cite{rudin2013predictive, keymanesh2020twitter}, credit card offering~\cite{steel_web_cutting}, lending~\cite{koren_search}, and prioritizing resources for inspection~\footnote{https://chicago.github.io/food-inspections-evaluation/}.
+To maximize the utility, such models are trained to minimize the error on historical data (decisions made by humans in the past).
+However, the historical decisions can have unfair outcomes or be based on unfair arguments.
+Training models on historical decisions with unfair outcomes or justifications can reinforce the biases that already exist in our society.
+In fact, training models without fairness considerations has already resulted in several cases of discrimination~\cite{kleinberg2016inherent,osoba2017intelligence, angwin2016machine, bolukbasi2016man}.
+Discrimination in this context is defined as the unjustified distinction between individuals based on their membership in a protected group (e.g. gender identity or ethnicity).
 The concerns and observations regarding the unfairness of AI algorithms have led to a growing interest in defining, measuring, and mitigating algorithmic unfairness~\cite{pessach2020algorithmic,berk2018fairness,chouldechova2018frontiers, friedler2019comparative, holstein2019improving}.
+A large body of research on fairness of AI has focused on mitigating the bias in decision-making by minimizing the difference between treatment and outcome among different protected groups (see \S~\ref{related_work}).